 Your Oculus Quest will need to be updated to version 11.0 or above.
 You can check your firmware version, and try to force an update download, in the settings tab of your Quest.

-The Oculus PC app will need to be installed for Oculus Link, and updated to version 1.44
+The Oculus PC app will need to be installed for Oculus Link, and updated to at least version 1.43.

 How do I launch Oculus Link on my Quest and PC

 Facebook provided us with the following instructions on how to start using Oculus Link on your Quest:

 1. Open the Oculus app on your PC.